mre/endler.dev/content/2025/repeat-yourself/index.md

 Keep these two modes separate.
 Don't try to do both at the same time.[^1]

-[^1]: This is also how I write text: I first write a draft and block my inner critic, and then I play the role of the editor/critic and "refactor" the text.
+[^1]: This is also how I write prose: I first write a draft and block my inner critic, and then I play the role of the editor/critic and "refactor" the text.
 This way, I get the best of both worlds: a quick feedback loop which doesn't block my creativity, and a final product which is more polished and well-structured.
+Of course, I did not invent this approach.
+I recommend reading "Shitty first drafts" from Anne Lamott's book [Bird by Bird: Instructions on Writing and Life](https://canongate.co.uk/books/3055-bird-by-bird-instructions-on-writing-and-life/) if you want to learn more about this technique.

 ## Finding The Right Abstraction Is Hard